microsoft/WhatTheHack/010-AzureDevOps/Coach/Solution-04.md

-# Challenge 04 - Azure Pipelines: Infrastructure as Code - Coach's Guide
+# Challenge 04 - Azure Pipelines: Continuous Integration - Coach's Guide

 [< Previous Solution](./Solution-03.md) - **[Home](./README.md)** - [Next Solution >](./Solution-05.md)

 ## Notes & Guidance

-- Use classic version in the ARM deployment
-- Override template parameters, student should have this solution:
-  - Students can archive this item clicking in the 3 dots, open a new window with the name/value table.
-  - Solution tested: -webAppName "updevdevops-dev" -hostingPlanName "updevdevops-asp" -appInsightsLocation "Central US" -appInsightsName "updevdevops-ai" -sku "S1" -registryName "updevdevopsreg" -imageName "updevdevopsimage" -registryLocation "Central US" -registrySku "Standard" -startupCommand ""
-  - check the YAML in the solutions **[S04ARMtemplatedeployment.yaml](./Solutions/S04ARMtemplatedeployment.yaml)** for the prefix part
+- Students can create a new pipeline to perform a CI build.
+They should leverage the Dot Net Core CLI task to perform the dotnet actions
+- We don't want to continue from our last pipeline as we don't want to build our infrastructure at the same time as building our code.
+You could have conditions but this may be too far than the students need to go

-- Check the **[Solution-04](./Solutions/Solution-04.json)** for entire possible solution for this challenge.
+- Check the solution file as ADO pipeline solution sample [Solution-04.yaml](./Solutions/Solution-04.yaml)